-As the Duke and Duchess of Cambridge, Prince William and Kate Middleton, are expecting their 3rd child, we’re taking a look at classic boys’ names they could be using…
+As Harry and Meghan, the Duke and Duchess of Sussex, spend time choosing a name for their new baby boy, we’re taking a look at classic boys’ names they could be using…

-These regal baby names have been used by the British monarchy and other royal families for over a thousand years… which is your fave?
+Word is, that Alexander is the hot favourite for baby Sussex but all these regal baby names have been used by the British monarchy and other royal families for over a thousand years… Which is your fave?

 William has been a royal name in the UK for nearly one thousand years.
 A strong and ever popular name, which could be thanks to Prince William the son of the current Prince of Wales.
 Means “resolute protector”.